-- Lack of Comprehensive Understanding of Information Systems and Financial Data.
-USSOCOM management did not have a full understanding of the nature of and factors impacting each of its financial statement line item balances. - Lack of Validation Controls over Financial Transactions and Related Data.
+- 1. Lack of Comprehensive Understanding of Information Systems and Financial Data.
+USSOCOM management did not have a full understanding of the nature of and factors impacting each of its financial statement line item balances. - 2.
+Lack of Validation Controls over Financial Transactions and Related Data.
 USSOCOM management lacked validation controls (i.e., comprehensive control activities and/or monitoring activities) to verify the: - a.
-Recording of JVs or adjustments; - Manual inclusion of data provided by others into the financial statement footnotes by USSOCOM management; - Recording of routine transactions by USSOCOM's components and service organizations; - d.
+Recording of JVs or adjustments; - b.
+Manual inclusion of data provided by others into the financial statement footnotes by USSOCOM management; - Recording of routine transactions by USSOCOM's components and service organizations; - d.
 Completeness and accuracy of payroll transactional data; - e.
 Nature and cause of reconciling payroll transactions; - f.
 Completeness and accuracy of funding and its related status; - g.
-Funding distributed to USSOCOM's components were reviewed and approved; - h.
-Receipt and acceptance of goods and services; - Completeness and accuracy of USSOCOM's transactional financial data used for analysis and reporting; and,
+Receipt and acceptance of goods and services; - h.
+Abnormal activities are researched, and errors in the summary balances affected are investigated and resolved; - i.
+Completeness and accuracy of USSOCOM's transactional financial data used for analysis and reporting; and, j.
 Methodology used to record estimated obligations was sufficiently precise once the actual amount of obligation is known.